ALTAR SERVER MINISTRY

 Server 4: Bookbearer

-Mission Statement: An altar server at Saint Raphael Parish stands ready to serve the Lord in the Sacrifice of the Altar, encountering, and helping others to encounter, Jesus in His Eucharistic Presence.
+Mission Statement: An altar server at Saint Raphael Parish stands ready to serve the Lord in the Sacrifice of the Mass, encountering, and helping others to encounter, Jesus in His Eucharistic Presence.